Save 40% when you buy the entire hair kit. See the kit

 Or check out our hair loss treatments page to start an online consultation with a healthcare professional.

-It’s always a good idea to get some background info on your condition before seeking medical advice.
+It can be helpful to get some background info on your condition before seeking medical advice.
 That way, when you see the dermatologist, you’ll know what questions to ask about hair loss and potential treatments.

 To learn more, check out our blog posts on what causes female hair loss on the crown and how to get stronger hair and promote growth.